ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/query/csharp.md

 ### Comparison

-In the example below, we use `Expression.property` type in conjunction with `equalTo` comparison expression to filter documents based on a specific document property.
+The `Expression`'s [comparison operators]({{ site.references.swift }}/Classes/Expression.html#/Comparison%20Operators) can be used in the WHERE statement to specify on which property to match documents.
+In the example below, we use the `equalTo` operator to query documents where the `type` property equals "hotel".

 ```json
 {